Micka2302/cs2-retakes-allocator/README.md

 - `ChanceForAwpWeapon`: The % chance that the round will have an AWP.
 - `ChanceForSsgWeapon`: The % chance that the round will have an SSG.
 - `ChanceForEnemyStuff`: The % chance that a player who has enabled enemy weapons will receive gear from the opposing team.
+- `MaxEnemyStuffPerTeam`: Maximum number of players per team who can receive enemy weapons each round.
+Set to `-1` for no limit.

 #### Nade Configuration